springyboiii/AI-Call-Quality-Evaluation/README.md

 -   **`calls`**: Tracks the status of each file (`TRANSCRIPTION_QUEUE`, `EVALUATION_QUEUE`, `EVALUATED`, `FAILED`).
 -   **`transcripts`**: Stores the raw text and JSON segments with timestamps.
 -   **`evaluations`**: Stores the structured JSON output from the LLM, including scores for specific categories (Empathy, Compliance, etc.).
+-   **`prompts`**: Stores the prompts used for evaluation.

+### Assumptions, trade-offs and limitations

+- No support for multi-speaker separation in current Whisper config
+- Failed calls(marked as `FAILED` in the `calls` table) are sent to a `failed_jobs` queue for manual intervention
+- Only 2 calls were available in the dataset.
+Hence not a thoroughly evaluated system
+- Unit tests are not implemented

+### How system handles failures, retries and scaling

+- Failed calls(marked as `FAILED` in the `calls` table) are sent to a `failed_jobs` queue for manual intervention
+- Retries are handled by the `tenacity` library
+- All services and the AI Agent can be scaled horizontally by running multiple instances of each
+- Horizontal scaling of Evaluation Agent will cause a bottlenech on the LLM at some point.